matthew-brett/curious-git/_sources/curious_git.txt

 .. rubric:: Footnotes

-.. [#list-figure] Would I get the same hash for the directory listing if I had had a different figure?
-No |--| because the figure hash would be different, the directory listing would contain this different hash, and so the hash for the directory listing must be different.
-.. [#commit-figure] Would the commit hash value change if the figure changed?
-   Yes, because the change in the figure would cause a different hash for the figure; this would cause a different hash for the directory listing, and this hash in turn appears in the commit contents, causing a different hash for the commit.
+.. [#delete-git-index] What would happen if we delete the ``.git/index`` file?
+   Remember, the ``.git/index`` file contains the directory listing for the staging area.
+If we delete the file, git will assume that the directory listing is empty, and therefore that there are no files in the staging area.
 .. [#no-parents] Why are the output of ``git log`` and ``git log --parents`` the same in this case?
 They are the same because this is the first commit, and the first commit has no parents.